 Make the last Sunday of the Sunday school year special, too.
 Serve brunch or a luncheon to honor the volunteers and teachers who worked faithfully throughout the school year.
 Hold an open house that showcases the children’s best work.
 Invite parents to class parties.
 Replace regular Sunday school classes with an assembly featuring Bible skits, puppet plays, songs, and Scripture memory verses the children have learned during the year.

 5. Blow Out Promotion Sunday

 Advancement to a new school grade is a significant event for children.
 They identify themselves with their next grade on the day school closes in the spring.
-While churches have traditionally promoted children to their new grades in the fall, promotion at the beginning of summer has definite advantages.
+While churches have traditionally promoted children to their new grades in the fall, a promotion at the beginning of summer has definite advantages.
 Promoting children in the spring capitalizes on their excitement about being a grade older and may actually enhance summer attendance.
 What self-respecting third grader wants to remain in the second-grade class all summer long?
 The relaxed, informal activities of summer make it an ideal time to transition your graduating fifth or sixth graders into the youth ministry.
 Promotion Sunday makes the change an occasion to anticipate rather than something to dread.

 Sharon Short is a Christian education consultant in Michigan.
-Please keep in mind that phone numbers, addresses, and prices are subject to change.